 One consequence of this merging of the online and physical worlds is that traditional industry barriers are starting to move and fall.
 This has long been a characteristic of online competition (Amazon can easily sell candy bars and digital media on one site), but it is now increasingly happening in the physical world.

-This has a lot to do with the fact that industry barriers have largely been created by physical assets and their costs.
+This has a lot to do with the fact that industry barriers have largely been created by tangible fixed assets and their economics.
 You go to one building for healthcare and another for groceries.
-In the real world, you don’t go to one massive store in town for everything we might need to buy.
+In the real world, you don’t go to one massive store in town for everything you might need to buy.

 But in the online world things can more easily be combined in a single webpage.
 You can buy your dinner, music, shampoo, pharmaceuticals all in the same app – and all while chatting with friends and watching a video.

 There are other factors at work here (the de-materialization of assets, the power of digital conglomerates, etc).
 But the main point is we are starting to see the emergence of super-platforms that combine lots of related products and services.
 This is a consequence of the economics of industries becoming more digital.

 In China, things seem to be moving rapidly towards a system where you go to the massive B2C marketplace app to get every product you need.
 You go to a mobility super-app to get all your transportation needs.
 And maybe soon we will go to a healthcare super-app?
 And to a financial services app?
 And so on.
 This seems to be the general trend.

 One consequence of industry barriers moving and falling is suddenly your competitors are not who you thought they were.
 Bike companies are suddenly realizing they are fighting software and mobile app companies.
 Car companies are now fighting Apple and Google.
 And so on.

 So those are three three rules.
 There are tons of other factors of course.
 And most of this is very industry-specific, but I find these three rules to be pretty helpful.

 Thanks for reading, – jeff